Smelting

+Sulfide ores such as those commonly used to obtain copper, zinc, or lead, are roasted before smelting in order to convert the sulfides to oxides, which are more readily reduced to the metal.
+Roasting heats the ore in the presence of oxygen from air, oxidizing the ore and liberating the sulfur as sulfur dioxide gas.

 Smelting most prominently takes place in a blast furnace to produce pig iron, which is converted into steel.

-Plants for the electrolytic reduction of aluminium are also referred to as aluminium smelters.
+Plants for the electrolytic reduction of aluminium are referred to as aluminium smelters.

+Smelters can be classified into two types depending on their business model; custom smelters and integrated smelters.
+A custom smelter is a smelter that treats ore on behalf of customers or buys ore for treatment.
+Custom smelters obtain ore concentrates from mines of different ownership.
+Integrated smelters depend directly on a specific mining operation and tend to be located next to a mine.

 Process

 Smelting involves more than just melting the metal out of its ore.
 Most ores are the chemical compound of the metal and other elements, such as oxygen (as an oxide), sulfur (as a sulfide), or carbon and oxygen together (as a carbonate).
 To extract the metal, workers must make these compounds undergo a chemical reaction.
 Smelting, therefore, consists of using suitable reducing substances that combine with those oxidizing elements to free the metal.

 Roasting

-In the case of sulfides and carbonates, a process called "roasting" removes the unwanted carbon or sulfur, leaving an oxide, which can be directly reduced.
+In the case of sulfides and carbonates, a process called "roasting" removes the unwanted carbon or sulfur, leaving an oxide, which is more suitable for reduction to metal.
 Roasting is usually carried out in an oxidizing environment.
 A few practical examples: